amruthavarshini-gopal/ODD2023-WT-Ex-04-Django-Models/README.md

 In the admin/ page you can view the models created

-And  in the user_profile template page you can see the profile page of the user.
+And  in the user_profile template page you can see the profile page of the user

 ## OUTPUT: